Control of chaos: Pyragas method

 In the Pyragas method of stabilizing a periodic orbit, an appropriate continuous controlling signal is injected into the system, whose intensity is practically zero as the system evolves close to the desired periodic orbit but increases when it drifts away from the desired orbit.
 Both the Pyragas and OGY methods are part of a general class of methods called "closed loop" or "feedback" methods which can be applied based on knowledge of the system obtained through solely observing the behavior of the system as a whole over a suitable period of time.
+The method was proposed by Lithuanian physicist Kęstutis Pyragas.

 Applications

 Experimental control of chaos by one or both of these methods has been achieved in a variety of systems, including turbulent fluids, oscillating chemical reactions, magneto-mechanical oscillators and cardiac tissues. attempt the control of chaotic bubbling with the OGY method and using electrostatic potential as the primary control variable.

 Forcing two systems into the same state is not the only way to achieve synchronization of chaos.
 Both control of chaos and synchronization constitute parts of cybernetical physics, a research area on the border between physics and control theory.